 Improving Community Health Governance in Côte d’Ivoire

 Côte d’Ivoire has among the highest infant and maternal mortality rates in the West Africa region and continues to face challenges in access to essential prevention and treatment services and health care outcomes.
 To improve access to services at the community level, Côte d’Ivoire developed a national community health strategy.
-Still, the country faces significant challenges in its operationalization and implementation due to weak governance, a lack of standardized guidelines, and weak stakeholder coordination.
-The Directorate of Community Health’s (DSC) most recent annual operational action plan identified five dimensions to support the community health program by strengthening community health’s institutional and organizational framework.
+Still, the country faces significant operational and implementation challenges due to governance issues, a lack of standardized guidelines, and insufficient stakeholder coordination.
+Historically, community health services in Côte d’Ivoire have been implemented in a fragmented and inconsistent manner by different donors and implementing partners.